TuuPu/ModifiedHausdorffDistance/documentation/testing_document.md

 ### Pairwise distance

 This is a test between two images.
-It has been tested by running the function manually for a picture and then calling the actual function and testing if they return the same values.
-Once again, testing this randomly is pretty hard.
-I could try modifying the tested values to really simple values so that the calculations could be tested easily.
+It creates two simple 2x3 matrices and calculates distances between the matrices manually, then calls a function for the matrices and compares if the distance calculations match.

 ### mhd_d22, mhd_d23, mhd_d23 without mean

 These have been basically been tested like pairwise distance.
-Running the functions manually for two images, then calling the functions and comparing the images.
-Once again running some simple values where I could calculate the distances easily by hand and then running those values to test them would probably be better.
+Creating two simple matrices and doing the calculations manually and once again comparing the results to the functions being tested.

 ### sorting tests